 \end{definition} Note that for any fixed $t$, $\{\cA^\beta_i(t)\}_{i\in\bN}$ is the Airy$_\beta$ point process, and $\cA^\beta_1(t)$ follows the Tracy-Widom$_\beta$ distribution.
 The construction of ALE$_\beta$ is to prove the above convergence. \begin{thm}[\cite{SIDP,MR2018275, corwin2014brownian,MR3403994,landon2020edge,GXZ}] For any $\beta>0$, the limit in \Cref{def:alebeta} exists.
 In particular, ALE$_{\beta=2}$ is ALE. \end{thm} This theorem was proved in a series of works, first for $\beta=2$ in \cite{SIDP,MR2018275, corwin2014brownian} (and the identification with ALE is through Fredholm determinant formulas).
 Then it was proved for $\beta=1$ by Sodin \cite{MR3403994} using related random matrix models, and the arguments should also go through for $\beta=4$.
 Besides, in \cite{gorin2020universal} by Gorin and Kleptsyn, a convergence of DBM where $\beta\to\infty$ together with $n\to\infty$ is proved.
 For more general $\beta$, in \cite{landon2020edge} Landon proved \Cref{thm:defalebeta} for $\beta\ge 1$ via a coupling argument.
 Finally, in \cite{GXZ} by Gorin, Xu, and the second-named author, \Cref{thm:defalebeta} was first proved for any $\beta>0$.
 Additionally, the arguments in this paper provide an alternative proof of \Cref{thm:defalebeta}.

 We note that in \cite{GXZ}, the definition of ALE$_\beta$ is different from \Cref{def:alebeta} and in terms of exact formulas, and it is then shown in \cite{GXZ} that the stationary DBM converges to the defined ALE$_\beta$.
-Historically, the theory of Tracy-Widom$_\beta$ distributions used to largely rely on explicit formulas, based on determinantal/Pfaffian structures or matrix models (see e.g., \cite{tracy1994level,MR2187952,MR3729037,MR1727234,ramirez2011beta,MR3813993}).
-As for ALE$_\beta$, formulas used to be available only for $\beta=2$, i.e., ALE, in the construction by Prah\"{o}fer and Spohn \cite{SIDP}; and for $\beta=\infty$ in \cite{gorin2020universal}.
-There are various challenges in obtaining precise formulas for general $\beta$, primarily due to the lack of structures in this generality.
+Historically, the theory of Tracy-Widom$_\beta$ distributions used to largely rely on explicit formulas, based on determinantal/Pfaffian structures or matrix models (see e.g., \cite{tracy1994level,MR2187952,MR3729037,MR1727234,MR3813993}).
+As for ALE$_\beta$, formulas used to be available only for $\beta=2$, i.e., ALE, in \cite{SIDP}; and for $\beta=\infty$ in \cite{gorin2020universal}.
+There are various challenges in obtaining precise formulas for general $\beta$, primarily due to the lack of algebraic structures in this generality.
 In \cite{GXZ} they are overcome by considering the moments and Laplace tranforms, and using Dunkl operators.

 We remark that other dynamics also preserve the Airy$_\beta$ point process.
 For instance, one may consider the sequence of successive minors of the random tridiagonal matrix representation of $\beta$-ensembles.
 In \cite{lambert2020strong,ashbury2022random}, the edge limit of this process is taken, yielding a dynamics that can be described in terms of the characteristic polynomial (which is termed the stochastic Airy function).